Marine Corps LAV Crewman - MOS 0313

 LAV Crewmen (MOS 0313) are part of a Marine Expeditionary Unit (MEU).

-The responsibility of MEU is to “conduct security, recon, and screening missions for a larger force along with some independent operations”, according to the Marine Corps.
+The responsibility of MEU is to “conduct security, recon, and screening missions for a larger force along with some independent operations,” according to the Marine Corps.

-LAV Crewmen receive advanced training as not only vehicle operators, but also as LAV-25 Gunners and LAR Master Gunners.
+LAV Crewmen receive advanced training as not only vehicle operators but also as LAV-25 Gunners and LAR Master Gunners.

-Crew are typically three members:
+The crew is typically three members:

 • LAV Driver: The driver is responsible for maintaining the engine and hull components along with operating the LAV.